MonikaKhvesko15/Final_project/README.md

 The reader has the ability to search and order books in the catalog.
 The librarian issues a book to the reader for a subscription or to the reading room.
 The book may be present in the library at one or more copies.
 Administrator manages librarians, readers and books.
 ### Users:
 ##### 1. Reader
-The reader has 2 statuses: *ENABLE*, *BLOCKED*, *ENABLE* user can be blocked by the administrator, that is, get the *BLOCKED* status.
+The reader has 2 statuses: *ENABLE*, *BLOCKED*.
+Reader with status *ENABLE* can be blocked by the administrator, that is, get the *BLOCKED* status.
 You can successfully log in only with the *ENABLE* status.

     Functionality: